-Think of the last time you went looking for a specific product at a brick-and-mortar store.
+Think of the last time you went looking for a product at a brick-and-mortar store.
 If you didn’t know where to find it, you probably asked an employee to point you in the right direction.
-Online, your site navigation serves the same purpose, and ecommerce faceted search plays a critical role in that navigation experience.
-This article will give you the full scoop on faceted search, and how to use it on your website to effortlessly guide customers to products they’ll want to add to their carts.
+Online, the site navigation serves the same purpose, and ecommerce faceted search plays a critical role in the shopper experience.
+So let’s talk about faceted search and how to use it to guide customers to products they’ll add to their carts.

-Ecommerce facets are a navigation feature that help customers filter through products on search results, categories, and landing pages to find the items they want to buy.
+Ecommerce facets are a navigation feature that helps customers filter products on search results, categories, and landing pages.
 Facets consist of product attributes, like price, size, and color.
 And facet options are the choices customers have among those attributes.
 You might find small, medium, and large as options within the “Size” facet, for example.
 Faceted search helps merchants deliver the most relevant products to their customers, especially when a broad range of inventory is on offer.

 Metro Kitchen is one example of an online store with an extensive variety of products – in this case, cookware and kitchen appliances.
 When a shopper searches for frying pans on this website, they’re presented with 176 products.

 To find a frying pan that suits their needs, they can select options within the “Brand,” “Features,” and “Size” facets, to name a few.
 If the shopper refines their search by selecting “Le Creuset” as the brand, “Nonstick” as the feature, and “10 inches” as the size, they narrow their options down to three products and get much closer to making a purchase.

 Best Practices for Ecommerce Faceted Search